openPMD/openPMD-standard/STANDARD.md

                    of `%T` with the integer value of the iteration, e.g., `/data/%T` becomes `/data/100`
     - allowed value: fixed to `/data/%T/` for this version of the standard
-	- remark: all the data that is formatted according to the present standard (i.e. both the meshes and the particles) is to be stored within a path of the form given by `basePath` (e.g. in the above example, the data will be stored within the path `/data/100/`).
+    - note: all the data that is formatted according to the present standard (i.e. both the meshes and the particles) is to be stored within a path of the form given by `basePath` (e.g. in the above example, the data will be stored within the path `/data/100/`).
-      If, for various reasons, a user wants to store **additional data** that is not (or cannot be) formatted according to the present standard (e.g. fields on an unstructured mesh), this can be done be storing this data within a path that **is not** of the form given by `basePath` (e.g. `/extra_data`).
+      If, for various reasons, a user wants to store *additional data* that is not (or cannot be) formatted according to the present standard (e.g. fields on an unstructured mesh), this can be done be storing this data within a path that *is not* of the form given by `basePath` (e.g. `/extra_data`).
 In this way, the openPMD parsing tools will not parse this additional data.